Aktualisiert: vor 5 Tagen

 When we make it, we pick BIO tomatoes that are in glass & we check the country of origin.
 This gives us some assurance that the product does not come from China & that we do not get extra BPA with it.

-First, we start with a bit of onion & garlic which we brown off a bit in olive oil.
+When we make it, we start with onions & garlic.
+Those we brown off a bit in olive oil.

-So next our Ketchup goes into a glass jar so that the fermentation process can proceed.
+So next our Ketchup goes into our Fermentation Jar, so that the fermentation process can proceed.

-After a day or two, we start seeing the fermentation bubbles
+After few days, we start seeing the fermentation bubbles.

 And in the end it looks like this: